Zen Ecosystems has developed intelligent energy management solutions that could save Australian businesses up to 25 per cent on their energy costs.

-Retailers, hotels and motels, schools, universities, car dealerships and fast food outlets are among businesses that could save on energy costs using the Zen technology.
+Retailers, hotels and motels, schools, universities, car dealerships and fast food outlets are among businesses that can cut energy costs using the Zen technology.

 Zen Ecosystems’ US experience has demonstrated the potential of its technologies to save businesses thousands of dollars in energy costs and to realise investment payback in less than a year.